comit/sonoff-bridge/Home-Assistant.md

 After every change to the configuration file you'll need to restart HA to make it aware of the changes.
 On my Debian Linux system I perform the command ``systemctl restart home-assistant``.

-In the examples shown the Sonoff-TASMOTA parameters are set:
+In the examples shown the Sonoff-Tasmota parameters are set:
 - ``MQTT_STATUS_OFF`` in ``user_config.h`` = ``OFF``
 - ``MQTT_STATUS_ON`` in ``user_config.h`` = ``ON``
 - ``SUB_PREFIX`` in ``user_config.h`` = ``cmnd``